Jean-Michel Basquiat (Warhol)

 Jean-Michel Basquiat is a painting created by American artist Andy Warhol in 1982.
-Warhol made multiple silkscreen portraits of artist Jean-Michel Basquiat using his "piss paintings."
+Warhol made multiple silkscreen "piss paintings" of artist Jean-Michel Basquiat using his Oxidation painting technique.

 History

 In 1979, Jean-Michel Basquiat approached Warhol in a restaurant and sold him a postcard.
 Basquiat later went to Warhol's Factory and sold him some of the painted sweatshirts he was selling.
 "I just wanted to meet him, he was an art hero of mine," Basquiat recalled.

 By 1982, Basquiat made the transition from graffiti artist to one of the leading figures in the Neo-expressionism movement.
 Bruno Bischofberger became Basquiat's art dealer and gave him a one-man show at his Zurich gallery in September 1982.
 Bischofberger also represented Warhol and arranged a lunch meeting between the two artists on October 4, 1982.
 Warhol documented the meeting in a diary entry, which was posthumously published in The Andy Warhol Diaries (1989):Down to meet Bruno Bischofberger (cab $7.50).
 He brought Jean-Michel Basquiat with him.
 He's the kid who used the name "Samo" when he used to sit on the sidewalk in Greenwich Village and paint T-shirts, and I'd give him $10 here and there…He's just one of those kids who drove me crazy.
 He's black but some people say he's Puerto Rican so I don't know.
 And then Bruno discovered him and now he’s on Easy Street.
 He's got a great loft on Christie Street.
 He was a middle-class Brooklyn kid—I mean, he went to college and things—and he was trying to be like that, painting in the Greenwich Village.
 And so had lunch for them and then I took a Polaroid and he went home and within two hours a painting was back, still wet, of him and me together.
 And I mean, just getting to Christie Street must have taken an hour.
 He told me his assistant painted it.This meeting established a friendship between them, "Warhol the established master of Pop Art, and Basquiat, the brash wunderkind of the New York art scene.
 Basquiat created the painting Dos Cabezas (1982) based on one of the Polaroids Warhol took of them, and Warhol created multiple portraits of Basquiat from a Polaroid he took of him.
 One portrait is part of the permanent collection of The Andy Warhol Museum in Pittsburgh.American businessman Peter Brant, a major collector of both Warhol and Basquiat, owned one of the portraits.
 In November 2021, Brant sold his portrait at Christie's 20th Century Evening Sale for $40 million.